Analysis | Trump defends himself from Barr’s criticism with a barrage of easily debunked nonsense

 I wrote about the report last week.
 It centers on two main claims: that there was an effort to increase turnout for the election and that some nursing homes had unusually high turnout.
 The latter claim, and anecdotes of residents with cognitive problems voting, should be investigated further, but amount to at most a modest number of votes.
 The former claim is simply sour grapes: Getting legal voters to vote is not a reason to overturn how they voted.

 But notice how Trump gives the game away here.
 The state of Arizona, he says, is investigating the “disgraceful events” of the election.
 Has he forgotten that a team of sympathizers spent months and millions investigating the election in Maricopa County and ended up with nothing more than an index of “this looks fishy” statements?
 (Statements later explained by the county, mind you.)
-Trump and his allies have spent more than a year trying to prove that rampant fraud happened and they are neither any closer to doing so or any closer to admitting that it didn’t.
+Trump and his allies have spent more than a year trying to prove that rampant fraud happened, and they are neither any closer to doing so or any closer to admitting that it didn’t.

 The joke here is not on Barr.